0

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Ames, the South Campus Area neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The South Campus Area neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+One of the unique characteristics of the South Campus Area neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the South Campus Area neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the South Campus Area community truly stands out from the rest in this regard.

 In addition, the South Campus Area neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 38,837 persons per square mile in the neighborhood, it is more packed with people than 97.8% of the nation's neighborhoods.